-In Amadis of Gaul, a chivalric romance popular in European court circles in the late sixteenth century, the knight Amadis falls in love with Oriane, daughter of the king of England.
-When Oriane and her attendant, the Damsel of Denmark, are kidnapped by the king's enemy Arcalaus, Amadis rescues her.
-In the center of the scene depicted here, Amadis defeats each of Arcalaus' soldiers before finally confronting and killing Arcalaus.
-In the foreground, Amadis and Oriane are reunited.
+This tapestry depicts scenes from Amadis of Gaul, a chivalric romance that enjoyed great popularity in European court circles in the late sixteenth century.
+Amadis, a knight from Gaul, has fallen in love with Oriane, daughter of the King of England, but she and the "Damsel of Denmark" have been kidnapped by the king's enemy, Arcalaus.
+Here we see Oriane's rescue.
+Toward the center of the scene Amadis encounters the army of Arcalaus and defeats each of his soldiers before finally confronting and killing Arcalaus.
+In the foreground, Amadis and Oriane are re-united.

-Woven from a design by Karel van Mander the Elder, this tapestry from a set with scenes from Amadis of Gaul is a rare example of late sixteenth-century Dutch production.
-It was made in the Delft workshop of the merchant-weaver Frans Spiering (ca. 15501620), who had left Antwerp because of the religious turmoil there.
+Woven from a design by Karel van Mander I, the tapestry is a rare example of late sixteenth-century Dutch production.
+It was made in the Delft workshop of the merchant-weaver Frans Spiering (ca. 1550–1620) who had relocated from Antwerp because of the religious turmoil of the era.
 The Spiering enterprise enjoyed great success between 1590 and 1620, providing high-quality tapestries to the Protestant courts of northern Europe who were no longer able to buy tapestries from Brussels, the traditional source of high-quality tapestries.
 Spiering seems to have enjoyed the unusual privilege of being able to use the coveted "BB" symbol of Brussels' production, even though he was not working in that town.